Understanding and Improving

 Typically, the ability to understand speech is still functional (or, less impaired).
 Even though they have great difficulty expressing themselves, they are usually able to comprehend spoken language and written words fairly well.

-Therefore, language comprehension can be considered a strength for these individuals.
+Therefore, language comprehension can be considered a strength for people with expressive aphasia.
 That means it should be used to help them improve their weakness, which is expressing themselves.

 This is done by explaining strategies, techniques, and exercises that will help them improve their spoken language.